 In a new chat: "List my Entity Enricher schemas, then enrich Sanofi against the pharmaceutical company schema using Claude Sonnet."
 Claude discovers the tools automatically, picks the right one, prompts you to confirm the model and schema choice, and streams the result inline.

-29 tools cover the full enrichment and schema-authoring surface.
+54 tools cover the full enrichment, schema-authoring, database-sync and semantic-ID vocabulary surface.
 Behaviour is identical to the REST endpoints they wrap (same validation, billing, plan limits) — when the web UI gets a fix, MCP gets it too.
 Long-running work (batch enrichment, sample generation, benchmark runs) is asynchronous: the start tool returns a job_id, Claude polls get_job_status, and fetches the persisted outputs from your records once the job completes.

 | Category | Tool | Description |